HL7/fhir-registry-protocols-ig/input/pagecontent/transaction-RMCD.md

 <!--
     This content is automatically generated from CREDS.xml by actorsandtransactions.xslt -->
-This section describes the RRSD of this guide.
-This transaction is used by the Registry Submitter and Registry Submission Data Source actors.
+This section describes the RMCD of this guide.
+This transaction is used by the Registry Submitter and Registry Submission Consumer actors.

 ### Scope

-Search for and Retrieve Registry Submission Data
+This transaction is supports requests missing data or clarifications of existing data.